traderplanet/quickiebar/readme.txt

 == Changelog ==

+= 1.6.4 | June 28, 2015 =
+* Tweak: Removed attribution html element when not enabled (previously was just hidden)

 = 1.6.3 | June 10, 2015 =
-* Tweak: Updated call to get pages on settings page to improve theme/plugin compatibility
+* Fix: Updated call to get pages on settings page to improve theme/plugin compatibility
 * Tweak: Added better notes about fixed compatibility setting

 = 1.6.2 | May 29, 2015 =